FTSE 100 gains as miners, strong earnings support - NewsBreak

 “It’s a relief to see the group target a more specific market, and this approach could certainly help in an inflationary environment as incomes don’t stretch as far.”

-The domestically focused mid-cap index (.FTMC) advanced 0.1%, with homeware retailer Dunelm (DNLM.L) up 5.1% among the top gainers after it said it expected its full-year profit to be "materially ahead" of market expectations.
+The domestically focused mid-cap index advanced 0.1%, with homeware retailer Dunelm up 5.1% among the top gainers after it said it expected its full-year profit to be “materially ahead” of market expectations.

-The FTSE 100 has gained about 1.5% so far this year, outperforming the wider European stock aggregate (.STOXX), which is down 1%.
-A heavy presence of banking shares, which have surged this year as investors ramp up rate hike expectations, has helped the index's outperformance.
+The FTSE 100 has gained about 1.5% so far this year, outperforming the wider European stock aggregate, which is down 1%.
+A heavy presence of banking shares, which have surged this year as investors ramp up rate hike expectations, has helped the index’s outperformance.

-Among other earnings updates, recruiter PageGroup (PAGE.L) lifted its full-year profit forecast for the third time in six months, buoyed by a surge in demand for long-term hiring and staff shortages, however its shares ended 0.6% down. read more
+Among other earnings updates, recruiter PageGroup lifted its full-year profit forecast for the third time in six months, buoyed by a surge in demand for long-term hiring and staff shortages, however its shares ended 0.6% down.

-JD Sports Fashion (JD.L) fell 3.3% to give back early gains even as it raised its annual profit forecast ahead of market expectations. read more
+JD Sports Fashion fell 3.3% to give back early gains even as it raised its annual profit forecast ahead of market expectations.

-Reporting by Shashank Nayar and Amal S in Bengaluru; Editing by Subhranshu Sahu and Hugh Lawson

 Comments / 0